 For business owners with a heavy concentration in non-liquid assets, a premature death or disability could severely cripple the business, limit its ability to hire replacement resources and hamper its continuity plans.
 Life insurance – when properly designed and used in conjunction with a Buy-Sell Agreement – creates liquidity and flexibility for the business and its owners.
 The death benefits can be paid to surviving family members as payment for interest in the business or if there are sufficient cash values, it may be accessed to purchase interest following an owner’s retirement or disability.

-Don't short-change yourself
+Don't short-change yourself (and those who depend on you)

 - Is your life insurance and long-term care adequate for your future needs?